Why do we need a new shelter?

 What will donations fund?

-The BOCC has committed to building a new shelter that will be adequate for the needs of the sheltered pets and satisfy all of the above necessities.
-The funds collected will supplement what the county is providing to help to ensure that the new shelter meets the needs now AND in the future.
+The BOCC has committed to building a new shelter.
+The funds collected here will supplement what the county is providing and help to ensure that the new shelter meets the needs now AND in the future.
 With your generous support of the New Shelter Building Fund, you contribute to creating a better community!

 Donations can help enhance areas of the shelter to improve the services offered to the pets and citizens of Citrus County, including: